 Powerlifters compete in three events -- the bench press, squat and deadlift.
 The goal is to lift as much weight as possible for one repetition for each exercise.
-The only upper-body-dominant exercise is the bench press, one of the most well-known exercises for the chest.
-Powerlifters have some of the best no-nonsense training methods for training the chest because it's such a critical muscle in the bench press.
+The only upper-body-dominant exercise is the flat bench press, one of the most well-known chest exercises for muscle growth and strength gains in lifters of all ages and experience levels.

-Your powerlifting bench press training should revolve around lifting near your maximum with few repetitions to increase strength.
+Your powerlifting bench press workout routine should revolve around lifting near your maximum with smaller rep ranges to increase strength.
 Aiming for a low number of repetitions allows you to use more weight.
 To put it simply, you can use more weight in a set of five repetitions than you can in a set of 10 repetitions.

 Perform between one and six repetitions per set, and between three and six sets per workout, when your goal is to build strength.

 After the bench press, move on to what powerlifters call "accessory" exercises.
 The main exercise is the bench press and the accessory exercises will help you train muscles that play a critical role in the bench press, mainly the chest, shoulders and triceps.

 You can use higher reps on these exercises because they are designed to help you build muscle through hypertrophy, whereas the bench press was used more to strengthen them.